gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 # Synthetic Speech Dataset Generator (SpeechGen)

 With rising of ASR/NLP open source projects, democtratizing the AI human machine interface, come the necessity to get better and better ASR datasets.
 This project delves into creating a simple to use platform to create Synthetic speech datasets, creating pairs of audio and text.
+Translation powered by faster-whisper ⏩:.
-User interface is created using PyQt5 and runs totally local.
+User interface is created using PyQt5 and runs totally on local machine.

 ## Overview